OCA/website/website_wow/README.rst

 This is created as a replacement to Odoo's `website_animate` module, which uses proprietary animations build by Odoo for Odoo.
-Animate.css is a more widely used framework that is more efficient, and frankly more beautiful than the proprietary ones.
+Animate.css is a more widely used framework that is more efficient, better maintained, and contains significantly more animations.

 .. image:: static/description/screenshot.png?raw=true
    :alt: Data Sliders